 “Time is a fluid condition which has no existence except in the momentary avatars of individual people.
 There is no such thing as was — only is.”

 “The purpose of art is to stop Time.”

-There are Time Tales where Time can be stopped, for example, THE MAGIC BOOMERANG, CLOCKSTOPPERS, and BERNARD’S WATCH.
+There are several Time Tales where Time is stopped, for example, THE MAGIC BOOMERANG, CLOCKSTOPPERS, and BERNARD’S WATCH, though in these stories time is only stopped on a temporary basis.
 In the Korean time travel series ALICE (AELLISEU), written by Kim Kyu-Won, Park Jin-gyoem has the power to stop time.
 Where this ability came from isn’t clear but perhaps it’s because his mother went through the Door of Time when she was pregnant with him, for, as The Book of Prophecy says, “The child born while opening the Door of Time will end up controlling time.”

 Anyway, when Park Jin-gyoem’s life is threatened, Time stops.
 And that’s not his only gift.
 Without the aid of the Time Card that Alice Time Agents carry, Jin-gyeom is still able to leap through time and space, usually at moments of danger or high emotion.
 However, Park Jin-gyoem seems to have very little control over where he lands or in which timeline.
 And this lack of control leads to some fascinating dramatic encounters.